at2005/p9-integrator/README.md

 ## Compiling

-To compile, simply run `make` in the root directory.
+To compile, run `make` in the root directory.
 This will create a binary in the `bin` directory.

 ## Running

-To run, simply run `./bin/mint` with a set of optional command line arguments:
+Run the binary using `./bin/mint` with a set of optional command line arguments:

 - `-i` prints simulation information
 - `-p` prints output positions
+- `-t` sets the number of timesteps to run the simulation for (default is 1)